“Are we really Citizens of these United States?”

 Barnette overruled a 1940 decision on the same issue, Minersville School District v.
 Gobitis (also involving the children of Jehovah’s Witnesses), in which the Court stated that the proper recourse for dissent was to try to change the public school policy democratically.

 Besides the reasons I’ve spoken of above, I see our people protesting the Confederate Flag.
 However, the question that we should be asking is this.
 How long were we enslaved under the United States Flag versus how long we were enslaved under the Confederate Flag?
-Well, under the Confederate Flag we enslaved from 1861-1865.
+Well, under the Confederate Flag we were enslaved from 1861-1865.
 That’s 4 years.
 We were enslaved under the United States Flag from 1776-1865.
 That’s 99 years.
 And that’s not including the years before this Country created this Government.
-Counting all of the actual years together it was from 1619-1865.
-That is 247 years total.
+Counting all of the actual years together.
+It was from 1526-1865 since the first Afrikans arrived here in chains.
+That is a total of 339 years.
 Think about that.
-And that’s not counting the ‘Jim Crow’ years and all that came after that, up to the present day.
-We’re approaching 400 years (2019) and the system of Racism white-Supremacy is still very much intact and still functioning quite well.
-From 1619 to the present, these Evil Bastards still refuse to treat us as human beings.
-The Flag of the United States of America is drenched with the blood of my Afrikan Ancestors and us, who are the proud descendants of them.
+And that’s not counting what happened just after the years of ‘Reconstruction’ between 1865-1877, and the ‘Jim Crow’ years, and all that came after that, up to the present day.
+It’s been 491 years since the first kidnapped Afrikans arrived on these shores and the system of Racism white-Supremacy/white-Terrorism is still very much intact and still functioning quite well.
+From 1526 to the present, these Evil Bastards still refuse to treat us as human beings.
+The Flag of the United States of America is drenched with the blood of our Afrikan Ancestors and us.
+And who are the proud descendants of them.
 So, why aren’t we also protesting the United States Flag?
 It has been 153 years since 1865.
 What has really changed for us, as a race people since then?
 Think about that.